DigitalHammer/Scarlet/README.md

-# Scarlet: Cloud Cybersecurity Simulation
+# Cloud Cybersecurity Simulation

-## Cloud Monitoring DVWA vulnerabilities with ELK Stack
+## Cloud-based monitoring of DVWA vulnerabilities with ELK Stack
   - Automated deployment with Ansible
   - Built in Azure